Foundations / 01

 How rounds work

 At the start of each round, players buy weapons and utility with in-game currency earned from prior rounds.
-Winning pays out more than losing, but losing teams do get consolation money that increases the longer their losing streak goes.
-This creates a resource dynamic that runs underneath every game.
+Winning pays out more than losing, but losing teams get consolation money that increases the longer their losing streak runs.
+This creates a resource dynamic underneath every game.

 The early rounds of each half carry outsized weight.
 Winning the pistol round, the opening round of each half where everyone starts with limited money, means starting with better weapons and more cash.
 Losing it means playing the next two or three rounds at a disadvantage while the other team has full rifles.
-Pistol rounds are high-variance by nature.
-They often shape the entire half.
+Pistol rounds are high-variance by nature, and they often shape the entire half.

-A team winning comfortably will be in a full buy every round, meaning rifles, armor, and a full set of grenades.
+A team winning comfortably will be on a full buy every round, meaning rifles, armor, and a full set of grenades.
 A team bleeding losses will eventually eco, spending nothing on purpose to save money for a future round where they can compete properly.
-Recognizing when a team is about to eco or when they are being forced into a weak buy tells you a lot about the next few rounds before they happen.
+Recognizing when a team is about to eco, or when they are being forced into a weak buy, tells you a lot about the next few rounds before they happen.

-For round totals and spreads: A team that wins both pistol rounds and converts the follow-up rounds can go up 6-0 or 8-1 fast.
+For round totals and spreads: A team that wins both pistol rounds and converts the follow-ups can go up 6-0 or 8-1 fast.
 That scoreline can look dominant but often compresses in the second half once economies reset and both teams are buying properly.
 The score alone can mislead.

 Maps and why they matter

 Teams have genuine strengths and weaknesses tied to specific maps.
 A team built around fast aggressive play will thrive on some maps and struggle on others.
-The veto is itself a strategic layer.
+The veto is its own strategic layer.
 Good teams steer the series toward their best maps and away from the opponent's.
 Knowing which maps favor which teams is not optional if you are trying to pick outcomes.

 Maps also have inherent CT or T side advantages.
-Some maps are significantly easier to defend than attack.
+Some are much easier to defend than to attack.
 Others lean the other way.
-A team that wins the knife round at the start of a map gets to choose their starting side, which on certain maps can be worth multiple expected rounds over the course of a half.
+A team that wins the knife round at the start of a map chooses its starting side, which on certain maps is worth multiple expected rounds over a half.

 When a series goes to a third map, that decider is almost always the map both teams disliked least during the veto, not anyone's strongest map.
 Third maps tend to be closer and less predictable than maps one and two.
 Factor that into how confident you are on a series price.